F41zK4r1m/HackTheBox/Agile.md

 ![image](https://user-images.githubusercontent.com/87700008/223171286-8d0ca373-7533-4988-be1a-5e0fd8949604.png)

-I also checked for the VHOST running with the domain but didn't found anything.😕
+I also checked for a VHOST running with the domain, but I didn't find anything. 😕

 ![image](https://user-images.githubusercontent.com/87700008/223171871-6c16509d-d649-434f-8b9f-fef33dad8736.png)

-Next, started checking the website & registered on it using the random username & password.
+Next, I started checking the website and registered on it using a random username and password.

-There is an option of adding the website & username in the homepage of the website, which is providing us the random password.
-So, I added a random website & username to add it.
+There is an option to add a website and username on the homepage of the website, which provides us with a random password.
+So, I added a random website and username.

 ![image](https://user-images.githubusercontent.com/87700008/223444148-c85b5076-41de-404c-bf6b-aac42499ef06.png)

-After adding the credentials I exported the file but before that I started burp to check all the requests going while exporting the file.
+After adding the credentials, I exported the file, but before that, I started Burp to check all the requests made while exporting the file.

-I found that there is a 'fn' option which might indicating the filename option :
+I found that there is an 'fn' option which might indicate the filename option:

 ![image](https://user-images.githubusercontent.com/87700008/223445258-430ea32d-9517-4ff6-b614-4e124cf297b0.png)
 ![image](https://user-images.githubusercontent.com/87700008/223445304-4937b4eb-bb00-4460-bce6-fb6bea8386b5.png)

 The 'fn' option might be vulnerable to LFI.
-So, It tried the OG payload to check for LFI, i.e. '../etc/passwd' & it worked!
+So, I tried the OG payload to check for LFI, i.e., '../etc/passwd' and it worked!

 ![image](https://user-images.githubusercontent.com/87700008/223446140-3f5dfff5-6a06-4996-881b-480c7be33e3c.png)

-Now, I am confirmed that the website is vulnerable to LFI, I enumerated further and in the downloads directory I found some error messages in which the last one is taking the input after login, using the 'fn' function & then sharing the data in .csv format.
+Now, I am confirmed that the website is vulnerable to LFI.
+I continued enumeration and in the downloads directory, I found some error messages, with the last one taking input after login, using the 'fn' function, and then sharing the data in CSV format.

 ![image](https://user-images.githubusercontent.com/87700008/223448453-1162fedb-4b3d-48bc-9fd6-3e95c4eeeee8.png)

-Also, in the error message there is a python file mentioned with the file path:
+Also, in the error message, there is a Python file mentioned with the file path:

     /app/app/superpass/views/vault_views.py

-I tried to extract file using the LFI & got the source code of the "vault_views.py".
+I tried to extract the file using LFI and successfully obtained the source code of "vault_views.py".

 ![image](https://user-images.githubusercontent.com/87700008/223449269-fcca2824-21a9-4341-bfb1-0c359b413453.png)